 Alexandra Bristow is a Lecturer in People and Organisations at the Open University Business School.
 She completed her PhD in the Department of Organisation, Work and Technology at the University of Lancaster, where she also taught as a Postgraduate Tutor.
 Later, she worked as a Lecturer at the University of Surrey, and as a Visiting Lecturer at the University of Birmingham, where she led modules on the Birmingham Distance Learning MBA and MSc programmes.
 She is also a Visiting Fellow at the University of Surrey.

 Alex's research focuses on critical approaches to management, work and organisation, and on key issues faced by people in organisations, such as power, resistance, change, knowledge, learning, identity and new technology.
-Current interests include the changing nature of academic labour, the experiences, trajectories and identities of early-career academics and other professionals, the organisational impact of Brexit, Trumpism and populism, the production of knowledge in the field of management, and research philosophies.
-She is a member of the Centre for Knowledge in Organisations and Professions (CKOP).
+Current interests include the changing nature of academic labour, the experiences, trajectories and identities of early-career professionals, the organisational impact of Brexit, Trumpism and populism, the production of knowledge and research philosophies in the field of management, and power, change and learning in public service organisations.
+She is a member of the Centre for Knowledge in Organisations and Professions (CKOP) and the Centre for Policing Research and Learning (CPRL).

 Alex's PhD thesis on 'The Production of Objectivity in Organisation Studies: An Analysis of Some of the Field's Leading Journals' is a joint winner of the Best Dissertation Award (2011) of the Academy of Management CMS Division.
 Her work has been published in a number of international journals, including Organization, Organization Studies, Ephemera, Scandinavian Journal of Management, Culture and Organization, and Journal of Trust Research.
 She has also contributed chapters to the edited books on The SSCI Syndrome in Higher Education (2014), and The Dark Side 2: Critical Cases on the Downside of Business (2013).
 Alex is currently a guest editor with Sarah Robinson of a special paper series of Organization on 'Populist Responses to Austerity and Cultural Change: Brexit, Trumpism and Beyond'.